tempuser4567/DAP/readme.md

 The test content and metrics are as follows:

-**1、Benchmark Performance Evaluation:** The test evaluates the basic performance metrics of detection algorithms on a general dataset, including AUC, ACC, EER, F1/F2-score, confidence, and other indicators.
+**1. Benchmark Performance Evaluation:** The test evaluates the basic performance metrics of detection algorithms on a general dataset, including AUC, ACC, EER, F1/F2-score, confidence, and other indicators.

-**2、Attribute Bias Assessment:** The test assesses the detection capability on datasets with specific attributes.   (??? test metrics)
+**2. Attribute Bias Assessment:** The test assesses the detection capability on datasets with specific attributes.   (??? test metrics)

-**3、Forgery Algorithm Generalization Assessment:** The test evaluates the generalization capability of detection algorithms.
+**3. Forgery Algorithm Generalization Assessment:** The test evaluates the generalization capability of detection algorithms.

-**4、Image Distortion Robustness Assessment:** The test assesses the robustness of detection algorithms when faced with traditional data modifications and enhancements.
+**4. Image Distortion Robustness Assessment:** The test assesses the robustness of detection algorithms when faced with traditional data modifications and enhancements.

-**5、Adversarial Attack Resilience Evaluation:** The test evaluates the detection capability of algorithms when facing malicious evasion and attack forgery data.
+**5. Adversarial Attack Resilience Evaluation:** The test evaluates the detection capability of algorithms when facing malicious evasion and attack forgery data.

-**6、Forgery Localization Accuracy Evaluation:** The test evaluates the special functionalities of detection algorithms, if they exist, such as forged region localization, fragment forgery detection, etc.
+**6. Forgery Localization Accuracy Evaluation:** The test evaluates the special functionalities of detection algorithms, if they exist, such as forged region localization, fragment forgery detection, etc.